Aeonat/hammerheim-rules/4-magic.md

 Magic of the Steppes ..........
 Hobgoblin Shamans
 Lore of Light ......................
 Truthsayer
 Lore of Darkness ................
-Dark Emissary
+Dark Emissary Scrolls of the Mortuary Cult .....
+Liche Priest
 Most wizard starts with one randomly determined spell, but may gain more.
 Roll a D6 and consult the appropriate chart.
 If you get the same spell twice, roll again or lower the spell’s